kaitech-The-Construct/theConstruct/presentation_layer/svelte_the_construct/FEATURES.md

 ### 2. User Accounts & Wallet Integration

 **Description:**
-Implement a user authentication system based on XRPL wallet connectivity.
-This feature allows users to connect their existing wallets to the application to manage their identity and assets securely.
+Implement a user authentication system supporting both XRPL and Solana wallet connectivity.
+This feature allows users to connect their existing wallets to the application to manage their identity and assets securely across both networks.

 **LLM Prompt:**
 "Create a user authentication feature for the Svelte app using an XRPL wallet.
 1.  **State Management:** Create a Svelte store at `src/lib/stores/userStore.js` to manage the user's connection state (`isConnected`), wallet address (`address`), and balance.
-2.  **XRPL Service:** Create a service module at `src/lib/services/xrplClient.js`.
-Initially, this service should contain mock functions for `connectWallet()` and `disconnectWallet()`.
-The `connectWallet()` function should simulate a successful connection and update the `userStore` with a mock address.
+2.  **Blockchain Services:** Create service modules at `src/lib/services/xrplClient.js` and `src/lib/services/solanaClient.js`.
+Initially, these services should contain mock functions for `connectWallet()` and `disconnectWallet()`.
+The `connectWallet()` functions should simulate successful connections and update the `userStore` with mock addresses for both networks.
 3.  **UI Components:**
     *   `src/lib/components/layout/Header.svelte`: Add a 'Connect Wallet' button to the application header.
     *   When disconnected, the button should say "Connect Wallet" and trigger the `connectWallet()` function on click.